-SAFE Federal Credit Union members received extra benefits Dec.
-31 when bonus dividends and loan interest rebates totaling $2.5 million were posted to accounts.
-Deposit accounts, including certificates, received a 15 percent bonus based on dividends received in 2012.
-Loan accounts (except credit cards) received a 10 percent interest rebate based on total interest paid in 2012.
+SAFE Federal Credit Union members received extra benefits December 31, 2013, when bonus dividends and loan interest rebates totaling $2 million were posted to accounts.
+Deposit accounts, including certificates, received a 20 percent bonus based on dividends received in 2013.
+Loan accounts (except credit cards) received a 7 percent interest rebate based on total interest paid in 2013.

 The Kershaw County Chamber of Commerce wants to recognize businesses that have improved the exterior look of their buildings and is asking for community input.
 The chamber has presented Community Pride Awards in the past, but Chamber Director Liz Horton told the chamber board of directors at its Jan.
 16 meeting that changes are being made in the process.